 - cilantro for garnish

-- On the Stove - Over medium high heat bring a large stock pot of water to a boil.
+- Corn on the Cob Stove Top – Over medium high heat bring a large stock pot of water to a boil.
 Place clean corn in the pot and cover bringing the corn back to a boil.
 Cook for 3-10 minutes according to your preference.
 Remove with tongs and let cool.

 - In a shallow bowl or dish mix cheese, chili and salt together.
 Coat corn with melted butter and then roll into cheese mix.
 Garnish with cilantro and serve with lime.
 Squeeze lime over corn and enjoy!